University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 ### That's cool, but what does that mean?

 Well, the first line is a comment so that's just telling you, the user, what it does.
-The second line creates 'login' and we tell R that we want it to be a list - this list will have two elements, 'email' and 'password' which are retrieved using keyring'.
+The second line creates 'login' and we tell R that we want it to be a list - this list will have two elements, 'email' and 'password' which are retrieved using keyring.

 ## Now that we got credentials out the way, let's setup the rest of the libraries we need!